 Check out our articles, “How to Clean Your Lawn Mower for Best Performance” and ” How to Find & Prevent Substantial Lawn Mower Deck Problems ” to learn more on how to keep your mower clean and in good condition to extend your mower’s lifespan.

 Rust or Oil on Your Exmark Belt

-Rust can buildup on your belt from rusting pulleys.
+Rust can buildup up your belt from rusting pulleys.
 Rust will cause your Exmark belt to dry out and crack prematurely.
 Clean the rust off your pulleys or replace them with new pulleys if they are excessively rusty.

 When you develop an oil leak, oil can drip on the deck and belt.
-Oil that remains on your belt for a long time can cause your belt to swell.
+The oil that remains on your belt for a long time can cause your belt to swell.
 It can also cause your belt to not be able to grab a hold of your pulleys or slip off your pulleys.

 How Long Do Exmark Mower Belts Last?